Gran Hermano (Argentine TV series): Season 10 (2022–23)

 The tenth season of the Argentine version of the television reality show Gran Hermano was announced on 21 June 2022 by Telefe.
 After last airing on América TV in 2016, the show made its return to the original network Telefe, and it would be the first series to air in the network since the seventh season that aired during 2011–2012.

 Santiago del Moro was formally announced as the show's new host.
 The show follows a group of contestants (known as HouseGuests), who live in a house together while being constantly filmed and having no communication with the outside world as they compete to win a grand prize of ARS 15 million and a house.
 The runner-up also wins a house.
 Each week, the HouseGuests compete in a Head of Household (HoH) competition which gives them immunity from nominations and the power to save one of the nominees up for eviction.

 On eviction night, the audience votes to evict one of the nominees.

-The season premiered on 17 October 2022, and is expected to run for 153 days, with the season ending on 19 March 2023.
+The season premiered on 17 October 2022, and ran for 162 days, with the season ending on 27 March 2023.
+Marcos Ginocchio was crowned the winner of the season, with Juan Ignacio Castañares finishing as runner-up and Julieta Poggio in third place.

+Season 11 (2023–24)

+The eleventh season of Gran Hermano was announced on 26 March 2023 by Telefe during the penultimate episode of the tenth season, with the casting being opened on that same day.
+It was later announced that the season would start on December 11, 2023, and end on 7 July 2024 after 210 days, becoming the longest season to date.

+Bautista Mascia was crowned the winner of the season, with Emmanuel Vich finishing as runner-up and Nicolás Grosman in third place.

+Season 12 (2024–25)

+Gran Hermano was renewed for a twelfth season on 3 July 2024 by Telefe four days before the final gala of the eleventh season, with the casting being opened on that same day.
+The season premiered on 2 December 2024 and concluded on 24 June 2025, after 205 days.

+Santiago Algorta was crowned the winner of the season, with Ulises Apóstolo finishing as runner-up and Luz Tito in third place.

+Season 13: Golden Generation

+Gran Hermano was renewed by Telefe for a thirteenth season on 22 June 2025, before the twelfth season finale.
+It will be called Golden Generation and will include a mix of celebrities, former HouseGuests and new contestants.